Perspective | What it takes to chase the world’s most violent storms

 Storm chasing is humbling.
 Just when you think you’re a good forecaster, Mother Nature throws you a curveball.
 And right when you’re tired, exasperated and ready to throw in the towel, the atmosphere finds a way to amaze.

 Storm chasing is exhausting.
-The highs are high but the lows are painfully low.
-It takes endless hours of driving, thousands of dollars, tens of thousands of miles on your vehicle and days or sometimes weeks off work, all for a few chances to roll the dice and gamble on a good storm
+The highs are high, but the lows are painfully low.
+It takes endless hours of driving, thousands of dollars, tens of thousands of miles on your vehicle and days or sometimes weeks off work, all for a few chances to roll the dice and gamble on a good storm.

 It’s not glamorous.
 Even the best chasers can be snarled by poor road networks, dropped cell service or dangerous storm chaser traffic jams known as “chaser convergence.”
 Time spent away from family can be hard.
 The greasy gas station food gets old fast.